mattbierner/bennu/index.md

 memoization, and [running unmodified parsers incrementally](http://blog.mattbierner.com/incremental-parsing-with-feedback-in-a-web-worker/) is also supported.

 Bennu works with Node or in browsers using AMD.
-With Bennu, you do do everything from rapidly prototyping a binary parser, to [parsing Javascript](parse-ecma), to incrementally parsing user keyboard input in real time.
+With Bennu, you can do everything from rapidly prototype a binary parser, to [parsing Javascript](parse-ecma), to incrementally parsing user keyboard input in real time.

 ## Basics